SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Regarding general software information as well as pictures and photos, we will use Wikimedia and Wikidata.
 Beware, only items with [free license](https://commons.wikimedia.org/wiki/Commons:Licensing#Acceptable_licenses) are allowed to be archived on Wikimedia.
 Typically, if the software you are working on is distributed under a free-license (typically an open-source software), the logos or screenshots taken will also be considered as being under free license.

 To start, search Wikidata to see if an item for the software title exists.
-If no item is found, create a new item.
+If no item is found, [create a new item](https://www.wikidata.org/wiki/Special:NewItem).
+A new item should be created as an _instance_ of one or several larger category.
+You can typically use a generic _software_ category here, or be more specific: _free software_, _programming languge_, _web browser_ etc.

 An item is made up of different _statements_, which are different block of information linked to that article.
 Each statement describes a different _property_ of the item.
 A proprerty is identified with a code starting with letter `P`, which we will refer to later on to let you easily search for a given property.

 Add statements to the Wikidata item based on the codemeta.json (MF: or catalogue file?) file as well as any other available information using properties related to software.
 You can use the Wikidata item about [Scilab](https://www.wikidata.org/wiki/Q828742) as an example.